-The primary revenue source for three of the major special funds - Library Fund, Naper Settlement Fund, and SSA #26 - Downtown Maintenance Fund is property taxes.
+The primary revenue source for three of the major special funds - Library Fund, Naper Settlement Fund and SSA #26: Downtown Maintenance Fund - is property taxes.
 The first disbursement of property taxes was recorded in June and the revenues received align with budgetary projections for 2018.

 One revenue of note is the food and beverage tax.
 Receipts continue to overperform relative to prior year actuals in the second quarter.
-The City has collected \$\$2.2 million to date, which is a 3.3% increase compared to 2017 and is overperforming budgetary projections.
+The City has receipt of \$2.2 million, which is a 3.3% increase compared to 2017 and an overperformance of budgetary projections.